Top Signs Your Septic Tank Needs Repair: Expert Advice from SepTech Canada

 Water Backflow

-Water backing up on the lower floors is a significant indicator of septic distress and is an emergency.
-Since the septic tank contains harmful waste, it can be a health and safety risk to have a backup, and it can harm the environment if not handled properly.
+Water backing up on the lower floors of your home is a significant indicator of septic distress and is an emergency.
+Your septic tank contains harmful waste.
+If it backs up, it can lead to a serious health and safety risk, harming your family and the environment if not handled properly.
+Call immediately for septic tank repairs if you find water backflow.

 Standing Water